 A Halliburton Co.
-(HAL) safety executive testified he didn’t authorize post-explosion tests on the type of cement used on the BP Plc (BP/) well that blew up in the Gulf of Mexico and was surprised when he heard about them a year later.
+(HAL:US) safety executive testified he didn’t authorize post-explosion tests on the type of cement used on the BP Plc (BP/) well that blew up in the Gulf of Mexico and was surprised when he heard about them a year later.

 BP contends the tests were intentionally discarded amid a Halliburton employee’s fear of litigation and despite protective orders following the disaster.
 Houston-based Halliburton provided cementing services for the well, which exploded in April 2010, setting off the largest offshore oil spill in U.S. history.